Movial: History

 Movial participated in creating the first mobile Linux device in the world.
 The company was formed in 2001 in Helsinki, Finland, and in 2003 became the first company in the world to cross-compile GTK for an embedded device with touch screen.

 In 2004 Movial launched Push-to-video Phone, IM, and Video Camera in on Nokia's first S60 phone, followed by Communicator client products for PC and Consumer Electronics the following year.
 Movial joined LiPS Forum in 2006 and helped launch the COnverged MEssaging Technology (COMET) consortium.
 It also provided an IMS Client to Trolltech's Greenphone for 3GSM World Congress 2006.

 In 2007 Movial was selected by ARM to create a free and open-source platform for next-gen mobile applications.
 Movial joined GSMA’s RCS program, LiMo and Khronos Group in 2008, the same year that Movial IXS Application Suite launched on Texas Instruments OMAP3 Platform.

 Movial launched Social Communicator at Demo '08, shortly before Optimus in Portugal "PC-Enables" all mobile phone subscriptions with Movial Communicator.
 In 2009 Movial announced support for Qualcomm's Snapdragon chipset and that it would integrate, test, and certify Adobe Flash technology in embedded mobile environments that utilize ARM-based Linux under the Open Screen Project.
 The following year it launched a new cross platform Movial IXS Browser running on QtWebKit, which enabled developers to deploy and port touchscreen optimized User Interface code across any device.

 In 2009, Movial expanded to Romania, United States and Taiwan.
 In July 2020, it was reported that Microsoft had acquired 60 employees from Movial's Romanian division and took ownership of its offices there.
 The employees will work on Android-based products for Microsoft Devices.

-Awards

-The company received the FierceMobileContent "Top Mobile Application" Award in 2008 and was named an Infovision Award finalist the same year.
-In 2010 Movial won the "Best RCS Client" award for its Movial Communicator PC 8 Client in the GSMA Rich Communication Suite DevChallenge competition.